 There are a couple of types of sleep deprivation: Short-term lack of sleep has different effects than long-term lack of sleep but combined their effects are significant.
 Lack of sleep, both short and long term, will effect the cognitive ability to think and learn, mood and motor abilities.
 The effects will compound when trying to recover from hard physical activities like wrestling; there is no better recovery than a lot of sleep.
 Sleep deficiency has detrimental effects on all sports performance, but certain types of athletes see a particularly marked drop in performance if they skimp on sleep.
 Sports requiring quick reaction times and reflexes see big drop offs in performance when the participants needs more sleep.
 If you see your wrestler seeming sluggish and slow, it’s probably easier to solve than you think: sleep.

 When wrestling at a high level, travel can be something that you have to train for.
 Complex travel, especially when time zones change can make it hard for a competitor to get good sleep.
 If you are sleeping at a hotel for regionals, states or a national tournament make changes to your room to help with sleep.
 Make the room totally dark, cover LED or any lights that can’t be turned off with towels.
+Blue light from screen technology and sleep don’t mix.
+Exposure to blue light has been shown to block the production of melatonin, one of the most important hormones needed for the onset of sleep.
+Don’t use a screen before bedtime.
 Build a pillow wall if the window coverings bleed city light into your room.
 If you’re going to Fargo from Eastern Time zones this summer, 2 hours might not seem like much but it is when you’re competing at the highest level.
 Prepare for this time differential by adjusting to the time a couple days before you go.
 Drink plenty of water and try not to eat on the plane – it just sits there and causes fatigue when the blood rushes to your digestive system to deal with the food.

 - Taking naps between rounds can help with energy and mental recovery.